Animation: Drawing of George Washington, Henry Knox, Thomas Jefferson and Edmund Randolph.

 Patent drawing of a computer, keyboard and mouse with diagram labels and the text 'NOW IS THE TIME FOB' shown on the screen

-Douglas Engelbart issued U.S. patent no. 3,541,541 for " X-Y position indicator for a display system," also known as the computer mouse.
+Computer mouse Douglas Engelbart receives U.S. patent no. 3,541,541 for " X-Y position indicator for a display system," also known as the computer mouse.

 Patent drawing of a Nike shoe with the waffle tread design

-William Bowerman issued U.S. patent no. 3,793,750 for "Athletic shoe for artificial turf."
+Waffle tread William Bowerman receives U.S. patent no. 3,793,750 for "Athletic shoe for artificial turf."
 The shoe’s "waffle" indentations provide improved grip and become a common feature in sneaker design.

 Gold coin bearing the seal of the Patent and Trademark Office

-Robert Mendenhall issued U.S. patent no. 4,000,000 for a "process for recycling asphalt-aggregate compositions."
+Robert Mendenhall receives U.S. patent no. 4,000,000 for a "process for recycling asphalt-aggregate compositions."